HubSpot/Rosetta/README.md

 ```

 `@BindWithRosetta` behaves like jDBI's `@BindBean`, but it converts the object to a tree using Jackson which lets
 you use all the Jackson annotations you know and love to customize the representation.
-It's also generally more robust - it supports the not-quite-standard naming conventions, fluent setters, nested objects (with dot-notation), getters without fields, etc.
+It's also generally more robust - it supports the not-quite-standard naming conventions, enums, fluent setters, nested objects (with dot-notation), getters without fields, etc.

 ## Mapping